tars0x9752/home/README.md

 ## Utility commands

 > NOTE: At first I used Makefile for these commands, but now I've added the devShell commands as well.
 So you can also use `nix develop` and the devShell commands instead of make.
 Run `nix develop` then `menu` to see available devShell commands.

-> Or  maybe I should also consider using `apps` and `nix run` method.
-I'm still trying to figure out which is better / how it should be done.
+> I added nix-direnv integration so no need to `nix develop` manually every time.
+(You may need to run `direnv allow` the very first time)

 ### Switch